AdobeDocs/experience-platform.zh-Hant/help/destinations/api/activate-segments-file-based-destinations.md

                                 "meta:xdmType": "string",
                                 "meta:enum": {
                                     "exited": "Entity is exiting the segment.",
-                                    "realized": "Entity is entering the segment.",
+                                    "realized": "Entity is entering the segment."
-                                    "existing": "Entity continues to be in the segment."
                                 },
                                 "enum": [
-                                    "existing",
                                     "realized",
                                     "exited"
                                 ],